 Advanced instrumentation is critical to collecting quality data.
 For example, the Gordon Center has two brain scanners, NeuroPET I and NeuroPET-CT II, that have been employed in brain imaging studies for tau imaging, and for monitoring proton therapy.
 A novel collimator for CeraSPECT is available for SPECT imaging of the brain.
 We also make custom cardiac and respiratory phantoms to study imaging with motion.
 To process the collected data, a new, powerful computer cluster has recently come online.

-Multimodal MRI Research The goals of this research are to develop a variety of image and motion analysis techniques to better understand the relationship between anatomy and function of the tongue during speech.
+The goals of this research are to develop a variety of image and motion analysis techniques to better understand the relationship between anatomy and function of the tongue during speech.
 The tongue plays an important role in eating, speaking, and breathing.
-Its function is compromised by disease and also by treatment, such […]
+Its function is compromised by disease and also by treatment, such as surgery or […]

 Developing novel quantitative methods for simultaneous whole-body (WB) PET-MR imaging, validating these methods in animal models and evaluating their clinical value, compared to PET-CT, in monitoring response to cancer therapy.